quixio/quix-samples/docker/redis_server/README.md

 `NOTE: Run this from within Quix Cloud in the same project where your Redis server is deployed.`

+Add `redis` to the requirements.txt file then use the following code to access Redis.

 ```
 import redis